RiftValleySoftware/basalt/README.md

 --------------
 In order to log into the BAOBAB server, you must call it once with a basic username/password combination, in a simple GET call.
 The server can be configured to require that this always be [TLS (SSL/HTTPS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 Once you have successfully logged in, the server will respond with a simple text resonse, containing a timed API key.
-You will then place this API key in BOTH the user and password fields of the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8) of subsequent calls.
+You will then place this API key in the password field of the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8) of subsequent calls (the Server Secret goes in the user field).

-Example in [a PHP cURL](http://php.net/manual/en/function.curl-setopt.php) implementation (where "$api_key" contains the string returned from the login call):
+Example in [a PHP cURL](http://php.net/manual/en/function.curl-setopt.php) implementation (where "$api_key" contains the string returned from the login call, and "$server_secret" contains the server secret, provided by the server administrator):

-    curl_setopt($curl, CURLOPT_USERPWD, "$api_key:$api_key");
+    curl_setopt($curl, CURLOPT_USERPWD, "$server_secret:$api_key");

 However, this won't work with FastCGI, so we also have the option to attach them as URI query arguments: